Comcast/go-leaderelection/README.md

 # Leader Election
-`leaderelection` provides the capability for a set of distributed processes to compete for leadership for a shared resource.
+GoLea provides the capability for a set of distributed processes to compete for leadership for a shared resource.
 It is implemented using Zookeeper for the underlying support.
 For a general description of leader election, see the [wikipedia page describing leader election](https://en.wikipedia.org/wiki/Leader_election).

 # Terms
 <table border="1">